 Ready to Start?

 Click here to start your consultation now

-How Big a Problem is Opiate Use in the UK?
+Is Opiate Use a Problem in the UK?

 Opiate use might be illegal and conducted behind closed doors, but that doesn’t mean it doesn’t happen.
-Opiates are still given out in prescription medications, particularly in their capacity as a pain killer.
+Opiates are still given out in prescription medications, particularly for pain relief.
 One of the most commonly obtained opiate painkillers is Codeine.
-According to Health Europa, codeine prescriptions in the UK have increased five-fold in the last decade, despite all the warnings that came from the American Opioid Epidemic that has been escalating steadily since the 90s.

 Get Confidential Help Now